Randomization tests for peer effects in group formation experiments: Setup and framework

 Assignment $Z_i$ is therefore the set of individuals assigned to the same group as individual $i$.
 Let $Z = (Z_i)_{i=1}^N$ be the full assignment vector.

-Next, let $\pr (Z)$ denote the assignment mechanism of the group formation design, which we assume known.
-This formulation implies that group formation designs are distributions over an $N$-vector of sets, which makes them difficult objects to work with directly.
-It will be analytically convenient to also work on a transformed scale.
-Specifically, we label the groups $1$ through $K$ and let $L_i \in \{1, \ldots, K\}$ denote the labeled group to which unit $i$ is assigned.
-Our results do not depend on which of the $K!$ possible orders are chosen since the labeling is just a technical device.
-Let $\W = (\W_i)_{i=1}^N$ denote the full group-label assignment vector.
-Then, $Z$ is a function of $L$, where

-A distribution $\pr (L)$ on the group-label vectors induces a unique group formation design $\pr (Z)$.
-We can therefore develop our results using $\pr(L)$ rather than $\pr(Z)$.

-Define $Y_i(Z) \in \mathbb{R}$ as the potential outcome of unit $i$ under assignment $Z$.
-A key feature of the peer effects setting is that each individual $i$ exhibits a salient \emph{attribute}, $A_i$; for example, $A_i = 1$ if individual $i$ has high academic preparation entering college.
-Attribute $A_i$ takes values in a set $\Aset$, and is typically a transformation (or coarsened version) of covariates $X_i$. ~We let $A = (A_i)_{i=1}^N$ and $X= (X_i)_{i=1}^N$ be the full vector of attributes and matrix of covariates, respectively.
+As we discuss above, a key feature of our setting is that each individual $i$ exhibits a salient \emph{attribute}, $A_i$; for example, $A_i = 1$ if individual $i$ has high academic preparation entering college.
+This attribute often plays a special role in group formation designs; for example, in the \emph{stratified group formation design} we consider in Section \ref{sec:sr_designs}, a room must have a fixed, pre-defined number of students with $A_i = 1$.
+Formally, attribute $A_i$ takes values in a set $\Adom$, which could be a transformation (e.g., coarsened version) of covariates $X_i$.~We let $A = (A_i)_{i=1}^N$ and $X= (X_i)_{i=1}^N$ be the full vector of attributes and matrix of covariates, respectively.

-The primary goal of the analysis is to estimate the causal effect of exposing a given unit to a mix of peers with one set of attributes versus another. \citet{manski1993identification} termed this type of causal effect as the ``exogenous peer effect'' and discussed its identification and estimation based on the linear-in-means model.
-We instead formalize this idea through exposure mappings based on potential outcomes \citep{toulis2013estimation, manski2013identification, aronow2017estimating}, which capture the summary of $Z$ that is sufficient to define unit outcomes.
-Specifically, define the exposure for each unit $i$ as:
+The goal of this paper is to understand how peers' attributes affect unit outcomes, and so we define the {\em exposure} for each unit $i$ as:

 that is, the exposure of unit $i$ is the multiset of attributes of its neighbors, where a multiset is a set with possibly repeated values.
-Define $W = \h(Z) = (\h_i(Z))_{i=1}^N$ as the full vector of exposures, and denote by $\Hset = \{ w_1, \ldots, w_m \}$ the finite set of possible exposures in the experiment.
+Define $W = w(Z) = (w_i(Z))_{i=1}^N$ as the full vector of exposures, and denote by $\Wdom = \{ \h_1, \ldots, \h_m \}$ the finite set of possible exposure values in the experiment.
+Finally, we let $Y_i(Z)$ denote the real-valued potential outcome of unit $i$ under assignment $Z$.

+While this formulation is general, it is often useful to define exposures as simple functions of the attribute vector $A$.
+For example, when $A$ is binary, a natural choice is to define

+the number of ``neighbors" of unit $i$ with attribute $A = 1$.
+All results in the paper hold for general exposure mappings as in \eqref{eq:exposure}; we use the simpler formulation in \eqref{eq:exposure-2} in the running examples for simplicity.